 WHAT LEARNING LOOKS LIKE

 Primary School classroom teachers are elementary education specialists who understand and celebrate the academic and social/emotional growth of young learners.
-Research shows that students who attend schools with strong social and emotional learning programshave higher academic achievement, better mental health, and fewer behavioral difficulties in school—benefits that continue into adulthood.
+Research shows that students who attend schools with strong social and emotional learning programs have higher academic achievement, better mental health, and fewer behavioral difficulties in school—benefits that continue into adulthood.
 At the Primary School, teachers help to set the stage for social and emotional learning by helping students develop five social and emotional competencies: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

 The daily schedule of the Primary School comprises a broad range of enriching, developmentally appropriate experiences and intentionally reflects students’ developmental needs and attention spans.
 Students spend most of their day in their grade-level classroom, where the day begins with a Morning Meeting, rooted in the Responsive Classroom approach.
 Routines and teaching points included in Morning Meeting help to establish a strong classroom community built on mutual respect and care.